ipfabric/docs/docs/overview/glossary.md

 **Crawl**

 : The process of logging in to network devices, discovering which devices are connected, then subsequently logging in to those to continue the exploration of the network.
-This equates to the same process a network engineer would manually attempt to find how an unfamiliar network was interconnected.
+This equates to the same process a network engineer would manually attempt to find out how an unfamiliar network was interconnected.

 **OUI**

 : The fundamental means by which IP Fabric identifies that a node in the network is a supported network device.
 The first three bytes of an Ethernet MAC address are called the `Organizationally Unique Identifier` and are assigned to a specific vendor of network equipment.
 Under the Settings menu, IP Fabric contains a list of OUIs as allocated by IEEE and flags the ones used for network discovery.

-**Excluded subnets**
+**Excluded Subnets**

 : The network ranges explicitly blacklisted from the discovery process.
 If a network node is uncovered in an excluded subnet, it will not be accessed but highlighted in the platform as an "unmanaged device".

-**Included subnets**
+**Included Subnets**

 : The network address ranges explicitly whitelisted in the discovery process.
-Combined with the excluded subnets, these ranges effectively bound discovery.
+Combined with the excluded subnets, these ranges effectively bound the discovery.

 **Scan**

 : This is a "brute force" process for finding devices of interest in a network by attempting to connect with every node in a range of IP addresses in turn.
-Many other tools use this method of discovery, but it is extremely inefficient, often resulting in triggering security alerts in a customer's network monitoring tooling.
-IP Fabric does not use this method by default but if enabled it uses a smart approach, attempting to connect to the most likely used IP addresses first before filling in the gaps, speeding up the process significantly and reducing the chance of triggering alerts.
+Many other tools use this method of discovery, but it is extremely inefficient, often resulting in triggering security alerts in a customer's network monitoring tools.
+IP Fabric does not use this method by default but if enabled, it uses a smart approach, attempting to connect to the most likely used IP addresses first before filling in the gaps, speeding up the process significantly and reducing the chance of triggering alerts.

 **Jumphosts**